voiceflow/runtime-client-js/docs/advanced-usage.md

 The full list of events is listed below.

-- `TraceType.X` - When a specific trace of type `X` is being processed, there is a corresponding event that is fired, e.g., if `SpeakTrace` is received then the `TraceType.SPEAK` event is triggered.
+- `TraceType.X` - During an interaction method call, when a specific trace of type `X` is being processed, there is a corresponding event that is fired, e.g., if `SpeakTrace` is received then the `TraceType.SPEAK` event is triggered.
 - `TraceEvent.GENERAL` - Triggered when any trace is being processed.
 - `TraceEvent.BEFORE_PROCESSING` - Triggered before any `TraceType.X` event is fired.
 - `TraceEvent.AFTER_PROCESSING` - Triggered after all `TraceType.X` events are fired and handled.